braughtg/DCgit/UserStories.md

   - GITHUB_COURSE_ORG - point to the owner of the course repository.
   - INSTRUCTOR_GITHUB_ID - id of the instructor for invitations to student repositories.
 1. Commit and push the changes.
-1. Create assignments
+1. Create assignments.

 #### Creating an Assignment
-1. Create an repository in the course organization for the assignment.
+1. Create a repository in the course organization for the assignment.
   - Use DCgitAssignmentTemplate as a template to get the default licenses pre-configured in the README.md.
 1. Clone the assignment repository.
 1. Add instructions, files and resources as necessary.